wavexnani/amFOSS-tasks/README.md

 - ## What are your fields of interest, and how do you plan on working on them?

-  Actually, my field of interest is in AI.
+  Actually, my field of interest is in Development.
   I have many ideas and thoughts in my mind to implement, and I am planning to use my free hours in the morning and evening to improve my skills every day.
   I also want to excel in extracurricular activities too.
 I am confident that I will reach my goals and targets.